Post with 241 notes

 EFFECTIVE IMMEDIATELY: I am placing a moratorium on answering any more Twilightian menstrual questions.

-Anonymous asked: is that really you in the pictures you posted of "yourself" ?
+Anonymous said: is that really you in the pictures you posted of "yourself" ?

 Who “else” would it be?
 How about I take a picture of “myself” with my copy of the first book?

-Anonymous asked: Does your mother know what a rude little bitch you are?
+Anonymous said: Does your mother know what a rude little bitch you are?

 Boyfriend noted that you managed to sound really hostile and misogynistic in six words.
 It’s not an impressive sort of efficiency.